sduffy826/Stocks_Python/readme.md

 - httpStockAttributesForDay - CRUD for the StockAttributesForDay table

 ### MySql Version
-- **Strong** Dependent on MySqlCommon directory, see readme in that project
+- **NOTE** Dependent on MySqlCommon directory, see readme in that project
 - mySqlStockSymbol.py - CRUD routines for StockSymbol table
-- **NOTE** I moved away from this and was just keeping data in csv files for analysis... quicker than accessing database... may pick this up again but for now it's shelved... look at the description below for more info on the 'latest' stuff
+- **Also Note** I moved away from this and was just keeping data in csv files for analysis... quicker than accessing database... may pick this up again but for now it's shelved... look at the description below for more info on the 'latest' stuff
 - Also, I didn't write the code for StockAttributesForDay yet... using the http code to do crud